Frequently asked questions (FAQ)

 (non-BioHPC Cloud) users?

-temporary account for the collaborator and copy (or link) files to the
+a temporary account for the collaborator and copy (or link) files

 - My external collaborator (sequencing